 Your role as a leader couldn't be more diverse.
 Every day, you help others grow.
 But what about you?
 You simply fall by the wayside, even though you would like to reach even higher.
 To prevent this from becoming a permanent state of affairs, you need a partner who promotes your further development, and this is exactly where the Executive Coach makes his grand entrance.

 He sees eye-to-eye with you and understands exactly what it's like to be a manager these days.
 He knows the day-to-day business and can understand the problems that come with it.
 The executive coach enables you to critically examine all the issues that concern you.

 How does executive coaching work?

-A good executive coach is superior to his coachee - of course, how else can he teach you anything?
-The first step is to accept that.
-There will always be someone who is better than you in a certain area.
+A good executive coach is superior to his coachee - clearly, how else can he teach you anything?
+In the first step you have to do exactly that accept.
+There will always be someone who is a little better than you in a certain area.
 And fortunately that's the case, because otherwise you would never be able to learn anything.
 Your executive coach and you build a trusting relationship and create an atmosphere where you can talk openly.

 Your coach believes in you and your Potential and concentrates on that.
 The focus is therefore not on your specific problems, but rather on the means by which you can eliminate them or circumvent them from the outset.
 In executive coaching, your awareness of your own potential and your responsibility to finally take things into your own hands is strengthened.
 To this end, your coach uses targeted questions, actively listens to you and uses specific coaching frameworks, such as the GROW model.